AndresGaibor/ia-automatizacion-py/QWEN.md

 - Understanding the current structure of web elements
 - Testing selector strategies before implementing automation
 - Checking if web elements behave as expected
+- Validating changes to important modules after modifications
+- Verifying Excel data mappings and structures match the Acumbamail platform

 When using the browser tool, always respect the platform's terms of service and rate limiting to avoid being blocked.

+## Validation Requirements for Important Files

+When modifying important modules (the main application files), you must validate changes using the MCP browser to ensure functionality remains correct:

+### Core Modules Requiring Validation
+The following modules are considered important and require MCP browser validation after modification:
+- **app.py**: Main GUI application
+- **src/demo.py**: Main automation script for subscriber data extraction
+- **src/listar_campanias.py**: Campaign listing automation
+- **src/crear_lista.py**: Subscriber list creation with Excel sheet selection
+- **src/autentificacion.py**: Login automation for Acumbamail
+- **src/utils.py**: Shared utilities for browser automation, file handling, and configuration

+After modifying any of these files, always use the MCP browser to:
+1. Verify that login functionality still works correctly
+2. Check that campaign data extraction works as expected
+3. Ensure that Excel data generation matches Acumbamail platform data
+4. Validate that browser automation flows function properly

+### Excel Data Validation
+When working with Excel files in the data directory (particularly Busqueda.xlsx and Lista_envio.xlsx), always cross-reference with the actual Acumbamail platform using the MCP browser to ensure:
+- Column mappings are correct
+- Data formats match what the platform expects
+- Campaign names and search terms are valid
+- Email formats and list structures are properly formatted
+- Extracted data matches what's shown in the Acumbamail interface